opdev/l5-operator-demo/docs/markdown/level2.md

 *For minor / patch version updates

 <aside class="notes">
-  This is another thing that we get for free with Kubernetes. liveness and readiness probes ensure that your image is rolled out only if it is healthy.
-There are scenarios where upgrades or more generally version changes may not be seamless.
+  Liveness and readiness probes ensure that your image is rolled out only if it is healthy.
+However, there may be scenarios where upgrades or more generally version changes may not be fully seamless.
 One example of this is incompatible database changes.

 </aside>